OS Letters – instructions for authors

 A manuscript submitted for consideration as an OS Letter will initially be handled as a research article.
 After the completion of peer review, a decision will be made whether the manuscript can be accepted for final publication in OS as a research article or as an OS Letter.
 Papers accepted for final publication as OS Letters will also become "highlight articles", which are promoted on the websites of OS and EGU.

-During the submission process, please make sure to specify the request for consideration as an OS Letter in your "Cover letter (information for the editor)" and use the "Potential OS Letter/highlight article" textbox to justify why your manuscript qualifies as an OS Letter.
+During the submission process, please make sure to specify the request for consideration as an OS Letter in your "Cover letter (information for the editor)" and justify why your manuscript qualifies for the manuscript type OS Letters in the corresponding textbox.

 In the review process, OS Letters are expected to be rated as excellent in the principal review criteria.
 Building on the ratings and recommendations of the referees and handling editor, the OS executive editors will decide whether to accept the paper for final publication as an OS Letter and "highlight article".
 If not accepted as an OS Letter, the manuscript may still be accepted for final publication as a research article.
 Under certain circumstances, e.g., if the manuscript does not comply with the formatting requirements, a paper not accepted as an OS Letter but as a research article may still be labelled as a "highlight article" – in analogy to other manuscript types, that were from the beginning not formatted and intended as an OS Letter (cf. EGU newsworthy research guide).